Entomopter: Mars entomopter

 They note that the Reynolds number for flight on Mars is equivalent to that found at over 100,000 feet (30 km) on Earth.
 Nothing currently flies with any regularity at this altitude.
 However, the Reynolds number regime for the tiny entomopter operating in Earth’s atmosphere is equivalent to a larger version (one-meter wing span) operating in the rarefied Mars atmosphere.
 In addition, the surface gravity of Mars is only 37% that of Earth, so an entomopter-based Mars Flyer would benefit by proportionately reduced weight, even at its increased size on Mars.
 An Entomopter-based Mars Flyer holds promise of not only flying slowly over the Martian landscape, but also of serving as a multimode vehicle which could land, take samples, recharge, or communicate, and then take off to continue the survey mission.
 It even has the potential of returning to its launch point for refueling, downloading of data, or transferring of samples.

 More recently, a new NIAC project, "Marsbee," was awarded to continue study of the concept of insect-like flight on Mars.

 Funding and international recognition

 The Entomopter project received initial internal research and development (IRAD) funding from the Georgia Institute of Technology beginning in 1996, and follow-on funding from the Defense Advanced Research Projects Agency DARPA, the Air Force Research Laboratory (AFRL) and the NASA Institute for Advanced Concepts.
-For endeavors related to the Entomopter, Prof. Michelson is the recipient of the 2001 Pirelli Award for the diffusion of scientific culture given by an international Jury for the “best multimedia project coming from any educational institution in the world.”
+For endeavors related to the Entomopter, Michelson is the recipient of the 2001 Pirelli Award for the diffusion of scientific culture given by an international Jury for the “best multimedia project coming from any educational institution in the world.”
 He was also awarded the first Top Pirelli Prize (€25,000) for the work deemed best from an international field of over 1000 considered.